-The 2013 Handbook is part of a more comprehensive system of support provided by the Western Association of Schools and Colleges (WASC).
-Supplementary information in the form of policies, manuals, and resource guides is available on the Commission's Web site and should be read in conjunction with this Handbook.
+The 2013 Handbook is part of a more comprehensive system of support provided by the Commission.
+Supplementary information in the form of policies, guides, and associated documentation is available on the Commission's website and should be read in conjunction with this Handbook.
 The Commission welcomes suggestions for improvement of this Handbook and ways to make it, and the accreditation process itself, more useful to institutions, students, and members of the public.

-WASC was originally formed on July 1, 1962 to evaluate and accredit schools, colleges, and universities in California, Hawaii, Guam, American Samoa, the Federated States of Micronesia, the Republic of Palau, and the Commonwealth of the Northern Mariana Islands.
-Three separate accrediting commissions serve this region: one for schools, one for community and junior colleges, and one for senior colleges and universities.
+WSCUC was originally formed on July 1, 1962 to evaluate and accredit schools, colleges, and universities in California, Hawaii, Guam, American Samoa, the Federated States of Micronesia, the Republic of Palau, and the Commonwealth of the Northern Mariana Islands.
+Three separate accrediting commissions serve this region: one for K-12 schools (ACS WASC), one for community and junior colleges (ACCJC), and one for senior colleges and universities (WSCUC).

-WASC has been recognized by the U.S. Department of Education since 1962 and by the Council for Higher Education Accreditation as a reliable authority concerning the quality of education provided by the institutions of higher education offering the baccalaureate degree and post-baccalaureate degrees.
+WSCUC has been recognized by the U.S. Department of Education and by the Council for Higher Education Accreditation as a reliable authority concerning the quality of education provided by member institutions of higher education offering the associate degree, baccalaureate degree and post-baccalaureate degrees.